vatesfr/xen-orchestra/docs/incremental_replication.md

 ## Configure it

 As you'll see, it is trivial to configure.
-Inside the "Backup/new" section, select "Continuous Replication".
+Inside the "Backup/new" section, select "Incremental replication".

 Then: